Hubear41/Sketchy-Magic/README.md

 The game ends when a bandit successfully escapes with the treasure or the player defeats all the enemies in that round.
 If a bandit is defeated while carrying the treasure, it will drop and the map will re-orient itself with the treasure's new position as the center.

+Sketchy Magic is inspired by [Magicka](https://en.wikipedia.org/wiki/Magicka) where a wizard casts different magic based on the current element

 ## Functionality
 * Players will be able to cast spells by drawing shapes over parts of the map.